Teivaz/zeppelin/README.md

 ###Airship project with all electrical circuits, PCBs, blueprints, software sources and calculations

 ###Intended result
 First version of this zeppelin should be able to keep itself up in the sky for a decent amount of time.
 It will be controled remotely (probably via iphone).
 Total length of airship 168.13cm.
-Volume 0.46 litres.
+Volume 0.46 m3.
 In the end it should look like this:
 ![zeppelin in all its glory](https://raw.githubusercontent.com/Teivaz/zeppelin/master/Blueprints/Renders/zeppelin_full.png)
 ###Progress